SachiniTennakoon/Encode-Decode-/README.md

 # Encode-Decode-
-Python program for encoding and decoding a program
+This repository contains a simple program in python  for encode and decode a program by any key value